Loraine, wife, mother and grandmother shares favorite family recipes. Most are easy to make, 'cause she doesn't like to stay in the kitchen.

 Are you having guests over for a New Year's party?
 Or are you planning a family get-together or a family reunion?
 Do you want to take something for the tailgate party?
 Whenever my family has a get-together or event, pickle roll-ups are always requested.

 Quite a few years ago, one of my sisters brought pickle roll-ups to a family reunion picnic, and it was a huge success.
-Since then we've made and eaten many, many pickle roll-ups.
+Since then, we've made and eaten many, many pickle roll-ups.
 Of course, it helps that my favorite pickle is the dill.
 And I like the dill pickle to have been made with garlic added.
-My mouth waters just thinking about it.

 The recipe that I am sharing isn't difficult, but I've included lots of photos because sometimes it's easier to understand if you can see step-by-step pictures.